 Trump hits 'slippery' Comey amid book tour blitz, calls him 'worst FBI director in history'

-President Trump blasted “slippery” James Comey as “the worst FBI Director in history” early Wednesday, claiming he was not fired over the “phony” Russia investigation and again insisting there was “no collusion” between his campaign and the Kremlin during the 2016 race.
+President Trump blasted “slippery” James Comey as “the worst FBI Director in history” early Wednesday, claiming he was not fired over the “phony” Russia investigation and again insisting there was “NO COLLUSION” between his campaign and the Kremlin during the 2016 race.

 Trump launched yet another full-throttled Twitter attack against the former FBI chief a day after his memoir “A Higher Loyalty” hit stores nationwide.
 Comey is ramping up TV appearances in promotion of the book, armed with tough criticism of his former boss, Trump.